Brunch & Batter

 Liquid in a pot for pickling.

-In a pot, combine the vinegar, salt, sugar, crushed red pepper, and allspice.
-Bring to a boil and then simmer over low heat for 5 minutes.
+Step 2.
+Bring the vinegar, sugar, and spices to a boil, then simmer for 5 minutes.

 Red onions in a pot with liquid.